Hiring a Digital Marketing Agency is like going on a first date…

 9. “When have you failed?”

 This is a key, yet often overlooked question, to ask an agency you’re thinking about hiring.
-When you ask to see examples of their work, mention that you’d also like to see at least one example of an unsuccessful project or when they have failed.
-There is learning in failure, so by seeing the mistakes they’ve made in the past and how they’ve learned from them, you’ll learn how truly “agile” and adaptive the agency is.
+When you ask to see examples of their work, mention that you’d like to see examples of an unsuccessful project.
+There is learning in failure, so see what mistakes they’ve made in the past and how they’ve learned from them.
+With this information, you’ll learn how truly “agile” and adaptive the agency is.

 10. “How long before we see results?”